AlyceBrady/ramp/application/docs/rampDocs/RampUserManual.md

 that some, but not all, recommended fields have values, while a dashed line icon (<i class='icon-minus'></i>) indicates that no recommended fields have values.
+[Note:  Only the List View has the three icons at the right of each record, even though the illustrations in this document also show them in Table and Split Views.]

 Two of the buttons on a List page bring up other views of the same records.
 The "Tabular Display" button brings up a table view that has